ratify-project/ratify/terraform/azure/README.md

 # Automating Ratify on AKS and Azure Workload Identity with Terraform

-In this README, you'll learn how to deploy the necessary Azure resources to setup Ratify on Azure.
+This guide will walk you through the process of setting up and deploying the necessary Azure resources for Ratify using Terraform.

-As part of this configuration Terraform deploys a resource group, an Azure Key Vault instance, Azure Container Registry, Azure Kubernetes Service Cluster, and Workload identity for Kubernetes to authenticate with Azure resources.
-Once these resources are deployed to Azure, you can deploy Ratify to Azure using Helm or the alternative installation methods.
+The deployment process involves the creation of various Azure resources, including a resource group, an Azure Key Vault instance, an Azure Container Registry, an Azure Kubernetes Service Cluster, and the configuration of Workload Identity for Kubernetes to authenticate with Azure resources.

-Terraform outputs are used to provide all the necessary resource information to continue with the Azure on Ratify setup, see the Export Terraform output as environment variables section.
+Once these resources are set up, you can deploy Ratify to Azure using Helm or other alternative installation methods.

 ```bash
                       +-------------------------+